En-Be/We-Touch/README.md

 ## Spec

 ### Terminology:
+- A beat: one run of the metronome, one gesture
-- A turn: one short unit of time for making gestures, either the game's or the player's.
+- A turn: one run through of a sequence of gestures, either the game's or the player's.
 - A round: two turns, the game's and the player's.
 - A sequence: a collection of turns.
 The length of this collection is the score.